MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/ona-metric-calculations.md

 * **Group level**: At a group level, the Bridging Index sums the importance scores of a group’s incident edges, where the importance score of edges is the same for both employee and group level metrics.
 As such, we calculate the importance scores for all edges in the network and then sum up the importance scores for edges incident to the group of interest.

-The following is an example of a simplified Bridging Index network graph.
+The following is an example of a simplified Bridging Index graph.

 ![Bridging Index graph](./images/bridging.png)